 What’s in the DOOM update

-Also, official support for both DeHackEd and Deathmatch 3.0 have been added.
+Also, official support for both DeHackEd and Deathmatch 3.0 has been added.
 The former is a very popular fan patch many DOOM players use to add more content to their game.
-This includes new weapons and diverse enemy behaviour patterns.
+This includes new weapons and diverse enemy behavior patterns.

 The introduction of Deathmatch 3.0 will allow players to go head to head with their friends via local co-op.
-This was already a popular mode within the community but was never officially recognized by the developers.
-This change means that Bethesda will now offer full support for the fan favorite game mode.
+This was already a popular model within the community but was never officially recognized by the developers.
+This change means that Bethesda will now offer full support for the fan-favorite game mode.

 If you enjoyed this article consider dropping a comment below giving your thoughts on the big DOOM update.

 When Super Mario RPG: Legend of the Seven Stars came out in March of 1996, I was nine years old.
 Back then, I went to the video store with my parents and literally judged games by their cover.
 This game had Mario on the box.
 I was in.

 I didn’t know this particular game was very different from the usual platforming, hop-and-bop gameplay you might expect.
 For one, it was an isometric game.
 Yet when I loaded up the save file of whoever played the video store cartridge last, the first thing I did was jump on a goomba.
 When the game screen wiped into a completely different area that had Mario on one side and the goomba on the other, I knew what kind of game this was.

 It was another turn-based game with lots of text (even though Mario never spoke a word) and memorable characters.
 Developed by Squaresoft (before they merged with Enix and became Square-Enix), it had classic Final Fantasy gameplay with a Mario twist.
 The game had timed hits and timed blocks.
 Both Princess Toadstool and Bowser could join your team.